azazelm3dj3d/0xnose/README.md

 ## 0.9 plugins

-xnose 1.0 can use SOME plugins that were written for xnose 0.9.
+nose 1.0 can use SOME plugins that were written for nose 0.9.
 The default plugin manager inserts a compatibility wrapper around 0.9 plugins that adapts the changed plugin api calls.
-However, plugins that access xnose internals are likely to fail, especially if they attempt to access test case or test suite classes.
+However, plugins that access nose internals are likely to fail, especially if they attempt to access test case or test suite classes.
 For example, plugins that try to determine if a test passed to startTest is an individual test or a suite will fail, partly because suites are no